-In the U.S. about half of bladder cancers detected each year are non-invasive, or in situ, cancers and about 1 in 3 have spread to deeper cell layers in the bladder wall.
+In the United States, about half of bladder cancers detected each year are non-invasive and about one in three have spread to deeper cell layers in the bladder wall.
 In the remaining cases, the cancer most often has spread to tissue near the bladder or lymph nodes outside the bladder.
-Only about 4 percent of newly diagnosed bladder cases found to be advanced or metastatic disease.
+Approximately four percent of newly diagnosed bladder cancer cases found are advanced or metastatic diseases.

 With the addition of checkpoint inhibitor immunotherapy to the treatment armamentarium for advanced bladder cancer, the care landscape for urothelial carcinoma is evolving.
 Keep the entire multidisciplinary care team up-to-date with information and resources from the ACCC education program on Optimizing Outcomes for Urothelial Carcinoma in the Community Setting.
 Two options for participation: a live, virtual learning workshop or as a CME/CNE-eligible audio-guided web course.

 This article explores disparities in bladder cancer, including data collected through a 2021 Bladder Cancer Economic Study by the Association of Community Cancer Centers (ACCC).
 It offers practical and operational tips for oncology care team members to manage underserved patients with bladder cancer.